 How to get to Hitler’s Former Bunker

 We recommend using this Google map for exact directions to the bunker location.
 The bunker was located between Potsdamer Platz and Brandenburger Tor.
 Today, you will find some typical 1980’s East German concrete slab residential buildings.
-The more privileged citizens of the German Democratic Republic, particularly members of the higher administration of the GDR, used to live in these buildings.
+The more privileged citizens of the German Democratic Republic, particular members of the higher administration of the GDR, used to live in these buildings.
 If you come during the day, you will likely find a walking tour group standing in the parking lot, all trying to get a glimpse of an information board.
 The board was installed by “Berliner Unterwelten”, an NGO that provides visits and information about NS architecture in Berlin, during the lead up to the 2006 FIFA World Cup.

 Under the parking lot was one entrance to Hitler’s former bunker, the so-called “Führerbunker” (“Leader’s bunker”).
 There are no signs or plaques installed because there is nothing worth commemorating.
 It’s just there, underneath the ground, inaccessible for good reason.
 There are, however, other bunkers throughout Berlin, which can be visited on a tour.
 Check out our post on Berlin Bunker tours.